da667/Autosnort3/readme.md

 **Other Recommendations:**
 **This script *requires* an oinkcode to run.** If you don't know what that is, head to https://snort.org/users/sign_up and register an account.
 When you complete the registration process, log in and view your account information.
 That oinkcode needs to be copied to the `full_autosnort.conf` file

 **This script takes a significant period of time to run.** Hyperscan takes a long time to compile, as does snort 3 itself.
-If you're using the minimum system requirements, you'll need at least 1-2 hours for it to compile and configure everything.
+If you're using the minimum system requirements, you'll need at least 45 minutes to 1.5 hours for it to compile and configure everything.
 That's also assuming a moderately decent internet connection required to download everything.

 **This script defaults to assuming you want to run Snort3 in inline mode.** If you don't want that, I'll show you how to undo that in a little bit.